My 6 year journey with Tae E Lee Taekwondo continues

 One week after he passed away I returned to taekwondo class.
 I spoke to Grand Master Lee when I returned and told him of my promise.
 He of course said no problem he would help me make it happen.

-hours a week every week at the dojang and practiced every day at home.
+several hours a week every week at the dojang and practiced every day at home.
 I wrote the required essays and written test and worked hard with the teachers and Grand Master Lee and Master Silverman.

 Then in September just two months before the test I smashed my ankle in a door and broke three toes !
 NOOOO ! was all I could say.
 I went to the doctor to see if I could train still on the injury he asked about the pain.
 I said I dont care about pain will it hold me up for kicking ?
 He said it would so I wrapped it and went back to class.